 The valance shell electronic configuration of the oxygen atom in the water molecule, 2s2 2px2 2py1 2pz1.
 All these four atomic orbitals hybridize to form four equivalent sp3 tetrahedral hybrid orbital.
 Two of these four hybridized orbitals contain singly occupied electron particles.
 Therefore, these two orbitals overlap with two 1s-orbital of the hydrogen atom to form two covalent bonds.
 Another two orbitals contain two lone pairs.
 Due to the presence of lone pairs on the central atom, water is a v-shape molecule with the H-O-H bond angle of 105.5°.

 The electronegativity and electron affinity of oxygen is much greater than the hydrogen in the periodic table.
 Therefore, the electric polarization measurement for distilled water molecule arises due to two facts, the bond polarity or dipole moment due to oxygen-hydrogen electronegativity differences, the presence of the lone pair in the central atom.

 Crystal Structure of Ice

 The crystal structure of ice and water represented the different types of complex dimensions in chemistry.
-In ice molecule, at least nine complex crystal lattices are established according to the different range of temperature and pressure.
+In ice molecules, at least nine complex crystal lattices are established according to the different ranges of temperature and pressure.
 The ordinary forms of distilled water on freezing point or 0°C and 1 atm pressure consists of puckered hexagons.
-In this structure, each H2O-unit surrounded tetrahedrally by the oxygen atoms of four other H2O molecules through hydrogen bonds extended over the entire structure.
-In ice crystal, there are huge void or empty spaces.
+In this structure, each H2O-unit is surrounded tetrahedrally by the oxygen atoms of four other H2O molecules through hydrogen bonds extended over the entire structure.
+In ice crystals, there are huge void or empty spaces.
 Each oxygen atom has two near and two distant neighbors.
-The experimental zero-point entropy of ice 3.4 j mol-1 with very low density and very low temperature of about -120°C, cubic lattice of ice is observed.
+The experimental zero-point entropy of ice 3.4 joule mol-1 with very low density and very low temperature of about -120 °C, the cubic crystal lattice of ice is observed.

 When the number of H2O molecules brought together, the positive end of one dipole attacks the negative end of the other dipole.
 Therefore, H2O molecules associated together to form the cluster (H2O)n in liquid form but in the gas phase of the water molecule, no such hydrogen bonding or association found.